maverickkamal/T1d-swarm/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our contributing guidelines and feel free to submit issues or pull requests.
+Please feel free to submit issues or pull requests.

 ## 📄 License